JonTJT/1004Project/README.md

 6. Other contributors will now be able to view your commits and work on top of them. :)

 ## Proposed tasks:
-Website (Landing page, menu, responsiveness) & Games  - Wesley & Jon Database (Reading and writing)  - Ronny
+Website (Landing page, menu, responsiveness) & Games  - Wesley & Jon <br>
+Database (Reading and writing)  - Ronny <br>
-Login screen & security stuff (Data validation and cookie management) - Darren
+Login screen & security stuff (Data validation and cookie management) - Darren <br>

 ## Timeline:
 11 Nov - 18 Nov: Complete the base features <br>